-Pollution Diaries is a collaborative writing project – an online platform for sharing everyday life experience from one of the world’s most polluted cities.
-The contributors are students of the Czech language at the University of Delhi.
+Pollution Diaries is a work of a collaborative writing, a small corpus of texts collected from an online platform that focuses on sharing everyday life experiences from one of the world’s most polluted cities.
+The online platform was active from May 2019 to April 2020, and the participants were students of the Czech language at the University of Delhi.

-One of my friends shared the photo of this locality.
-People go out saying “Let’s have some fresh air.”
+One of my friends shared a photo of this street.
+People are now going out, saying “Let’s get some fresh air.”

-Birds are chirping around; beautiful sunset, no honking cars.
+Birds are chirping all around; beautiful sunset, no honking cars.

-In lockdown, there is silence everywhere.
-Whenever I look at the sky, I can see only bluish layers and white clouds flowing there like cotton.
-Children enjoy the evenings flying kites on the tops of roofs.
+Under lockdown, there is silence everywhere.
+When I look at the sky, I can only see bluish layers and white clouds floating up there like cotton.
+Children have fun in the evenings flying kites on the rooftops.

 Now, when there is peace everywhere, the sky is more blue day by day.
 I can clearly hear birds chirping.
 It is wonderful.